mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/configuration/index.md

 You can customize the amount of CPU allocated to each node.
 A value of 1.0 is equivalent to one full dedicated CPU core on a machine, although all cores are made available via time slicing.
 Change this value by editing the **cpus** value under the **node** configuration section.
 Setting this too low will result in throttled tasks.

-Please note that each Cassandra node will use an additonal 1.0 CPU for sidecar services such as backup and nodetool.
-When provisioning 3 CPUS for each Cassandra node, the actual usage will be 4 CPUS, and this should be taken into account when configuring Cassandra to maximize resource utilization on an agent.
+Please note that each {{ model.techShortName }} node will use an additonal 1.0 CPU for sidecar services such as backup and nodetool.
+When provisioning 3 CPUS for each {{ model.techShortName }} node, the actual usage will be 4 CPUS, and this should be taken into account when configuring {{ model.techShortName }} to maximize resource utilization on an agent.

 *   **In DC/OS CLI options.json**: `cpus`: number (default: `0.5`)
 *   **DC/OS web interface**: `CASSANDRA_CPUS`: `number`

 ### Memory

 You can customize the amount of RAM allocated to each node.
 Change this value by editing the **mem** value (in MB) under the **node** configuration section.
 Setting this too low will result in out of memory errors.
-The `heap.size` setting must also be less than this value to prevent out of memory errors, which can result when the Java Virtual Machine attempts to allocate more memory than is available to the Cassandra process.
+The `heap.size` setting must also be less than this value to prevent out of memory errors, which can result when the Java Virtual Machine attempts to allocate more memory than is available to the {{ model.techShortName }} process.

 *   **In DC/OS CLI options.json**: `mem`: integer (default: `10240`)
 *   **DC/OS web interface**: `CASSANDRA_MEMORY_MB`: `integer`

 ### JMX Port

-You can customize the port that Apache Cassandra listens on for JMX requests, such as those issued by `nodetool`.
+You can customize the port that {{ model.techName }} listens on for JMX requests, such as those issued by `nodetool`.

 *   **In DC/OS CLI options.json**: `jmx_port`: integer (default: `7199`)
 *   **DC/OS web interface**: `TASKCFG_ALL_JMX_PORT`: `integer`

 ### Storage Port

-You can customize the port that Apache Cassandra listens on for inter-node communication.
+You can customize the port that {{ model.techName }} listens on for inter-node communication.

 *   **In DC/OS CLI options.json**: `storage_port`: integer (default: `7000`)
 *   **DC/OS web interface**: `TASKCFG_ALL_CASSANDRA_STORAGE_PORT`: `integer`

 ### SSL Storage Port

-You can customize the port that Apache Cassandra listens on for inter-node communication over SSL.
+You can customize the port that {{ model.techName }} listens on for inter-node communication over SSL.

 *   **In DC/OS CLI options.json**: `ssl_storage_port`: integer (default: `7001`)
 *   **DC/OS web interface**: `TASKCFG_ALL_CASSANDRA_SSL_STORAGE_PORT`: `integer`

 ### Native Transport Port

-You can customize the port that Apache Cassandra listens on for CQL queries.
+You can customize the port that {{ model.techName }} listens on for CQL queries.

 *   **In DC/OS CLI options.json**: `native_transport_port`: integer (default: `9042`)
 *   **DC/OS web interface**: `TASKCFG_ALL_CASSANDRA_NATIVE_TRANSPORT_PORT`: `integer`

 ### RPC Port

-You can customize the port that Apache Cassandra listens on for Thrift RPC requests.
+You can customize the port that {{ model.techName }} listens on for Thrift RPC requests.

 *   **In DC/OS CLI options.json**: `rpc_port`: integer (default: `9160`)
 *   **DC/OS web interface**: `TASKCFG_ALL_CASSANDRA_RPC_PORT`: `integer`